benbusby/y2k/README.md

 starting at 9, then 8, and so on.
 As an example: `y2k my-program.y2k foo bar` would have variable 9 set to "foo" and variable 8 set to "bar".

-The other new(ish) concept is modifying a variable with the value from another variable.
+The other new concept is modifying a variable with the value from another variable.
 In previous examples, we've used primitive types for arguments, but in this case we need to multiply our "Pi" variable (1) by our squared radius.
 To do this, we set the third field to "1" to tell the interpreter that the